Biography martial

 • Hachi Dan (8th Black Belt) : "Ninpo" Budo-Taijutsu

-• 4th dan karate in 1990 by the ministry of sport of France, French Federation of Karate and Disciplines Affiliated (FFKDA)
+• 4th dan karate in 1990 by french ministry of sport, French Federation of Karate and Disciplines Affiliated (FFKDA) (Jite-jutsu (Edomachigata WAKI-gamae)

 Kuban wants to promote budo as a part of a complete enlightenment system : “Bunppu-ittai”, Budo and Arts are one body!

-2008, PARIS-Bercy Hall, Martial arts festival, old trational japanese martial arts tradition in relation with feudal ninjutsu practicing..
+2008, PARIS-Bercy Hall, biggest Martial arts festival in Europ, old tradional japanese martial arts cultures in relationship with feudal ninjutsu practicing, historical event showing the relationship between past warrior-priesthood & warriors.

 Traditional Japanese Martial arts traditions of Shuriken-jutsu